vstyler96/suyu/README.md

 ## Status

 We are trying to get the builds working.
 We are in need of developers.
-Join our discord to contribute.
+Join our Discord to contribute.

+**Note**: This README is a fork of the original project's README, most links are broken!

 ## Compatibility